A Poset Structure on the Alternating Group Generated by 3-Cycles: Hurwitz Action

 Now let us consider any two such mixed generators.
 Using the Hurwitz action, we can assume that these generators occur in the last two positions of $\ww$.
 Up to exchanging the two cycles of $x_{p,q}$, we can also assume that the mixed generator occurring in last position in $\ww$ has the form $(a_i\; a_j\; b_k)$; here $j-i$ is necessarily odd as noticed previously.
 We shall also assume that $j<i$, the opposite case proceeds entirely similarly.
 Define $x'=x_{p,q}(a_i\;a_j\;b_k)^{-1}=x_{p,q}(a_j\; a_i\; b_k)$, which is equal to

 We have $x'\lessdot x_{p,q}$ by definition, and $x'$ is a product of two odd cycles; only the second one of these cycles can be split into three odd cycles when multiplied by a mixed generator.
 Denote by $(a_r\; a_s\; b_t)$ (or $(a_r\; b_s\; b_t)$) the mixed generator occurring second to last in $\ww$.
 By an elementary but tedious distinction of cases (depending on how the splitting of the second odd cycle occurs when multiplied by this mixed generator), one shows that there always holds $t-r\equiv k-i \pmod 2$.
-This shows that the two mixed mixed generators have the same parity. \end{proof}
+This shows that the two mixed generators have the same parity. \end{proof}

-We may now conclude the proof of Proposition~\ref{prop:hurwitz_transitive}.
+We may now conclude the missing part of the proof of Proposition~\ref{prop:hurwitz_transitive}.

 \begin{proof}[Proof of Proposition~\ref{prop:hurwitz_transitive} ($\Leftarrow$)] Let $x\in\Alt_N\setminus\Alto_{N}$, and let $2k\geq 2$ be its number of even cycles.
 To show that the Hurwitz action is not transitive, it is enough by Lemma~\ref{lem:matchings} to consider the case $k=1$, and pick $\ww\in\red_{\bth}(x)$.
 If we act on $\ww$ by $\tau=\sigma_i^{\pm 1}$, then at most one letter is modified.
-The resulting letter cannot be a mixed generator of a different parity than in $\ww$, since the resulting word $\tau\ww$ would then have generators of both parities which is excluded by Lemma~\ref{lem:mixed_generators}.
+By Lemma~\ref{lem:mixed_generators}, the resulting letter cannot be a mixed generator of the parity not already occurring in $\ww$.
 So in a Hurwitz orbit all occurring mixed generators have the same parity.

-To conclude that there are at least two Hurwitz orbits, note that both parities actually occur in the factorizations~\eqref{eq:canonical_word_even_1} and \eqref{eq:canonical_word_even_2} above, and so the two words belong to different Hurwitz orbits. \end{proof}

-We end this section with the proof of Theorem~\ref{thm:main_hurwitz_orbits}, which explicitly enumerates the Hurwitz orbits of $x\in\Alt_{N}$ according to the number of its even cycles.
+In order to conclude that we have at least two Hurwitz orbits, it suffices to exhibit two reduced factorizations of $x$, one containing even mixed generators, and one containing odd mixed generators.
+This is quickly verified by considering the word